ashish-sahu/opentext_assignment/README.md

 This C file contains several functions that demonstrate common vulnerabilities, such as buffer overflows, memory leaks, and unsafe string handling.
 The vulnerabilities are annotated with comments.

 ###

+ExprSolver_round2.java

+This Java file contains expression solver implementation .
+It evaluates the given expresssion and print values of each variable.

+###